 It Feels Ultimately Worthwhile

 Do I have any regrets?
 I'd be lying if I said no. At times I've wistfully pined for what I might have built, and even regretted attempting to build my own home at all.
-Still, I've always felt that, of all possible human emotions, regret is the most self-injurious, so I've tried my best to keep regrets at bay.
+Still, I've always felt that, of all human emotions, regret is the most self-injurious, so I've tried my best to keep regrets at bay.
 I don't always succeed, especially when things have been most dire—which they've been far more often than I'd ever imagined possible.

 Copyright © 2017-2022 by David K. Smith.
 All Rights Reserved.